What is The Pituitary Gland in the Human Body

 Turning to the posterior lobe, it is functionally connected with the hypothalamus.

 Fun Facts about Pituitary Gland

-- Pituitary gland is called the king of all glands as it controls them all and is in-turn controlled by the Hypothalamus.
+- Pituitary gland is called the king of all glands (or master gland) as it controls them all and is in-turn controlled by the Hypothalamus.

-- The gland hangs from a part of the brain called the hypothalamus and it is connected with the same through a small stalk called the infundibulum.
+- The gland hangs from a part of the brain called the hypothalamus and is connected with the same through a small stalk called the infundibulum.

 - The hypophysis generates and releases nine hormones, in total, into the blood stream which mainly serve to maintain homeostasis in the body.

 - Having its origin in the pituitary gland, the Cushing’s disease is a deadly condition that is very difficult to diagnose and treat.

 - Cortisol or ACTH is a life hormone that is regulated by the pituitary.
 We would soon die in the absence of this hormone!

 - The pituitary and the thyroid gland are interconnected, rather dependent on each other, for their normal functioning.
 This important fact is often overlooked by the doctors while dealing with hormonal diseases.